nvs/gem/docs/workflow.md

 - `Map`: Relates to map issues that are not included in the above.
 - `Build`: Deals with the build process.
 - `Documentation`: Project documentation.
-- `Website`: Relates to the repository and/or forum.
+- `External`: Relates to something outside the primary project itself.
+This includes, but is not limited to, the repository itself, the website, the forum, etc.
 - `Balance`: Deals with game balance.
 Generally, this scope will be included with another.